A Little Bit of History

 February 1993: Lot 10 was cleared in preparation for a whole new concept, The Cornerstone Inn Building, with three retail shops on the first floor, a museum in the lower level and guest rooms on the second and third floors.

 October 1, 1993: Cornerstone Inn opens its doors to our very first guests.
+Each of the sixteen guest rooms were named after Brown County ancestors and appointed according to the period in which they lived.
+Two rooms had very large marble whirlpool tubs which proved to be remarkably popular.
 Continental breakfast was prepared off-site and served in the third floor Tower Room.
 Laundry was taken care of at our local laundromat by Pam, her four children, and after May 1994, Fred's wonderful new wife, Leona.